sdg-data-canada-odd-donnees/cif-cic_dev/_pages/categories.md

 permalink: /categories/
 title: Categories
 ---
-## Posts by Category
+## Related products
-Here is a list of posts, grouped by category:
+This page contains a series of SDG related product.
+Click on a post or a category to acces them.